Integrative-Transcriptomics/MUSIAL/README.md

 Example data to test the tool is available in the `./examples` directory.
 To run `MUSIAL` with the example data just execute the command stored in `/examples/treponema_pallidum_pallidum_bamA_Sun/command.txt` from the projects root directory.

 ---
+## **Generated Output**:
+- **runInfo.txt** stores information about the input parameters and files.
+- **sequences.fasta** contains the full sequences of the reference and each sample with the variants – the most frequent allele, if multiples were detected called for the respective sample being included; note that the file does not represent a multiple sequence alignment.
+- **variantContentTable.tsv** contains an overview of the per sample per variable position nucleotide content by extending the nucleotide alphabet by the symbols ′.′ for a reference call or no information, ′−′ for a deletion with respect to the reference and ′∼′ for an insertion in any other sample.
+- **variantAnnotationTable.tsv** yields the same structure as **variantContentTable.tsv** but instead of the nucleotide content it contains annotations of the called variant.
+Namely, the allele frequency, the call quality and depth of coverage as well as the SnpEff annotation, if present.
+- **positionStatistics.tsv** and **sampleStatistics.tsv** yield total variant counts with respect to one variable position or sample, respectively.
+- **snpEffSummary.tsv** contains, if enabled, each SnpEff annotated variant with a list of the respective samples in which the variant was detected.
+- If enabled, the variantStructureAllocation directory provides the following content:
+    - a copy of the PDB file used as input.
+    - **residueDistanceMap.tsv** yielding the distance of each residue pair of the specified protein structure in Angstrom.
+    - **variantStructureAllocation.json** yielding an allocation of the detected variants to the specified protein structure.

+---
 ## **Remarks**:
 - Although `MUSIAL` is capable of analyzing heterozygous variant calls, only the most frequent allele per sample per position is used for output file generation and optional structure assignment.
 - **.vcf** files (see the official [VCF specification](https://samtools.github.io/hts-specs/VCFv4.2.pdf)) may contain ambiguous variant calls like the one in the example below: